Pets in NZ Rentals: What Landlords Can and Cannot Do

 Claiming for Pet Damage

-You cannot charge extra bond, but you can claim for actual damage through the normal bond process or a Tribunal application.
+You can now hold a pet bond to cover this, and where the damage exceeds the bond you can still claim the balance through the normal bond process or a Tribunal application.
 Pet damage claims are common and generally succeed if:

 - The tenancy condition report shows the property was in good condition at the start